-The feed pipe has been mislaid from the inlet pipe on the fuel tank, via a quick shut off valve on the fuel pipe to the coarse filter/water separator under the bunk in the stern cabin and on to the fine filter and diesel pump.
+The feed pipe goes from the inlet pipe on the fuel tank, via a quick shut off valve on the fuel pipe to the coarse filter/water separator under the bunk in the stern cabin and on to the fine filter and diesel pump.
 The engine return pipe to the tank is situated almost parallel.
 A quick shut off valve is installed on the feed pipe.
-This can be reached through the aft locker in the head.
+This is reached by lifting up the forward padded seat port side in the saloon.

-Perfect running of the engine is only possible with clean fuel.
+IMPORTANT Perfect running of the engine is only possible with clean fuel.
 Therefore it is absolutely essential to regularly inspect and clean the filter and water separator.

-Turn off the engine, heating and the cooker when filling the tank.
+Warning Turn off the engine, heating and the cooker when filling the tank.
 Never smoke while filling the tank!